GraysonCAdams/obsidian-quiz-generator/README.md

 ### Reviewing Saved Quizzes

-- Open the command palette and select "Quiz Generator: Open quiz from active note" or right-click a note in the file explorer and select "Open quiz from this note" in the file menu.
+- Open the command palette and select "Quiz Generator Reborn: Open quiz from active note" or right-click a note in the file explorer and select "Open quiz from this note" in the file menu.

 ### Miscellaneous